-Your Thai wife who has obtained permanent residency can also file the petition if the US national failed to do so, and the Thai child should wait for an available visa number.
+Your Thai wife who has obtained permanent residency can also file the petition.
+This if the US national failed to do so, and the Thai child should wait for an available visa number.
 Therefore, the best option is for the US national to file the I-130 petition.

 Also, adoption of the Thai child or children is another available option for the Thai-American couple.
 However, the process for adoption can be complicated and takes a long period of time with the requirements for adoption by the US State Department quite difficult to fulfill, having a requirement that the child must have lived together with the adoptive parents for a minimum period of two years.

-The child should also be unmarried and below 21 years old, and should have been adopted prior to the child turning 16, making adoption a very tough option.
+The child should also be unmarried and below 21 years old.
+Should the child have been adopted prior to the child turning 16.
+Making adoption a very tough option.
 It is highly recommended that the child be brought to the United States on a derivative US K-2 or K-4 visa, then file for adoption in Thailand after entering the United States.

 Always take legal advice from an immigration lawyer in Thailand for legal help and guidance.